Brad Buetow

-Bradly Buetow (born October 28, 1950) is a retired ice hockey player and coach.
+Bradly Buetow (born October 28, 1950) is an American retired ice hockey player and coach.
 In college, he played for the Minnesota Golden Gophers.
 He played 25 regular season games in the World Hockey Association for the Cleveland Crusaders and 37 games for the Jacksonville Barons of the American Hockey League in 1973–74.
 Following his playing career, Buetow was head coach at Minnesota, US International University, Colorado College, the Quad City Mallards, and the Waco Wizards.

 Career

 Brad Buetow began attending the University of Minnesota in the fall of 1969 and started playing under head coach Glen Sonmor the following year.
 Buetow's playing career coincided with an unstable period in the program's history as Sonmor left in the middle of Buetow's Junior year and was replaced by Ken Yackel who lasted only the remainder of the season in his position before being succeeded by Herb Brooks.
+While at Minnesota, Buetow was also an All-American high jumper for the Minnesota Golden Gophers track and field team, finishing 5th at the 1971 NCAA Indoor Track and Field Championships.

 Buetow tried to put the upheaval of his time at Minnesota behind him with a professional career when he signed on to play for the Cleveland Crusaders of the WHA, but he went scoreless in 25 games before finishing out the season with the AHL's Jacksonville Barons and hung up his skates when the season finished.